Poonpit/Poonpit/README.md

 Hello, it's me...
 <br>
-My name is Poonpittinan Yupa - yup I has experience in coding multiple programming language, developing, planning, manage projects, designing features skill and strong understanding of multiple software applications design tools and languages.
-Able to develop both in back and front end development.
-Have the ability to T-shaped skills to learn and develop projects with your company to achieve goals.
+Hello, I’m Poonpittinan Yupa.
+I have experience in coding with multiple programming languages, along with expertise in software development, project planning, and feature design.
+I’m proficient in both back-end and front-end development, with a strong understanding of various software design tools and technologies.
+I’m always eager to learn and adapt to new technologies, enabling me to contribute effectively to projects and help achieve goals.

-🌱 Coding--Badminton--Travel--Mountain Climbing--Running--Hiking 🌱
 ## EDUCATION
 Chiang Mai University
 <br>